 Jakob Fuglsang soloed to victory in the 2019 edition, while Davide Formolo and Maximilian Schachmann rounded out the podium.

-Read about the winners and records in Liège–Bastogne–Liège.
+Also interesting: winners and records in Liège–Bastogne–Liège.

 Liège–Bastogne–Liège 2020: profiles, social media

 Click on the images to zoom